Orange County Pedestrian Accident Lawyer

 • Walked along highways, bridges, or other areas where pedestrian access is prohibited

-California operates under a “pure comparative negligence” system.
-This means that individuals can still recover compensation even if they are found to be partially at fault for causing an incident.
+Since California operates under a “pure comparative negligence” system, individuals can still recover compensation even if they are found to be partially at fault for causing an incident.
 Pedestrians may still be able to recover compensation for their losses if they are found to be partially responsible for their own injuries.
 However, the total amount of compensation they receive will be reduced based on their percentage of liability.

 Paying for an Orange County Pedestrian Accident Attorney